jtleek/modules/02_RProgramming/announcements.md

 recommend that you watch the videos in the order that they are listed on the web page, but watching the videos out of order isn't going to ruin the story.
-For each lecture video you can download a separate PDF document of the slides (the demonstrationg videos don't have slides associated with them).
+For each lecture video you can download a separate PDF document of the slides (the demonstration videos don't have slides associated with them).

 Watching the videos on the Coursera web site is the best way to watch